Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/Get-CMDevice.md

 ## PARAMETERS

 ### -Collection
-Specifies a device collection object.To obtain a device collection object, use the [Get-CMDeviceCollection](./Get-CMDeviceCollection.md) cmdlet.
+Specifies a device collection object.
+To obtain a device collection object, use the [Get-CMDeviceCollection](./Get-CMDeviceCollection.md) cmdlet.

 ```yaml
 Type: IResultObject